Course Outline

 1.1, 1.2, 2.1, 2.2

-2 Evaluate and apply knowledge and understanding of the Australian curriculum (English) and the Australian curriculum (Technologies) for use in a Prep classroom.
+2 Evaluate and apply knowledge and understanding of the Australian Curriculum (English) and the Australian Curriculum (Technologies) for use in Prep classrooms.
 Knowledgeable

 Creative and critical thinker